 Caine’s narration takes us to a final where Argentina bested West Germany and once again lifted the Jules Rimet Trophy, but this time led by the great Maradona.

-Sign up for a free 30-day trial to Amazon Prime to watch these documentaries, as well as getting all of the benefits of being an Amazon Prime customer.
+Sign up for a free 30-day trial to Amazon Prime to watch Amazon’s World Cup films.
+Also, get all of the benefits of being an Amazon Prime customer.

 200+ Channels With Sports & News

 - Starting price: $33/mo. for fubo Latino Package